 Next edition: 27-30 September 2021 in Rotterdam, the Netherlands

 Established in 2011, SOTX provides professionals with an unparalleled access point to both China's flourishing music scene and the international industry.
 The SOTX conference 2016 saw 1000 delegates from 120 companies and 25 countries and a big majority of China's dynamic music scene attending.
 It affirmed itself as the leading gateway between China and the international music world.

 SOTX Fest takes place in various clubs and venues, and has enjoyed a growing interest not only from artists (Chinese and internationals) but also from the local audience.

-WOMEX Academy is a new initiative which aims to support artists and other music professionals who wish to strengthen their skills to access the international circuits and markets.
+WOMEX Academy is our homemade initiative, which trains and prepares artists and other music professionals to access international circuits and markets.

-WOMEX provides a practical programme to learn about global music trends and its business, identify international circuits, make musical discoveries, and gain inspiration.
-It is also a compelling place to meet new colleagues and potential partners, interact with the WOMEX community, and establish long-lasting professional networks at an international level.
+Thanks to specific partnerships, WOMEX provides a practical and fully hands-on programme to learn about global music trends and business, to identify international circuits and to gain inspiration.
+It is also a compelling place to meet new colleagues and potential partners and establish long-lasting professional networks at an international level.

 Initially, the WOMEX Academy included a WOMEX attendance with dedicated workshops and mentoring, The pandemic has animated us to develop new online training and mentoring formats, which sticks to the same concept:

 We have carried on the partnership with Goethe-Institut Senegal and the GIZ (German Agency for International Cooperation) with online trainings for fellows from Senegal.